 Insulet has not shared specific details on when the app will be available but expects full market release sometime in 2024.

 How to set up Omnipod 5

 Learning to use the technological features of a new system can be a challenge, especially for those transitioning to AID from another form of insulin delivery.

 To set up your Omnipod 5 system, Insulet provides a series of short training modules for the initial setup, pod activation, connecting your CGM, programming alarms, and more.

 The AID system is available through retail and mail-order pharmacies for anyone with insurance coverage and a prescription from their healthcare provider.
 Co-pay costs vary based on the type of insurance.

 To check your insurance coverage, talk to your healthcare provider and ask them to send prescriptions for the Omnipod 5 G6 intro kit and the Omnipod 5 G6 pods to ASPN Pharmacies.
 ASPN will check your coverage, identify your co-pay, and direct your prescription to the pharmacy of your choice.
 The mobile app can be downloaded at no additional cost from the Google Play Store, or is available pre-programmed on the controller provided by Insulet.

-On Aug.
-22, the FDA cleared the system for young children ages 2-5.
-In a recent study of the Omnipod 5 system in this age group, the system helped increase Time in Range by an average of 2.6 hours per day.
+In 2022, the FDA cleared the Omnipod system for younger children ages 2-5.
+In a recent study of the Omnipod 5 system in this age group, the system helped increase time in range by an average of 2.6 hours per day.
 Also, throughout the entire 13-week trial, there was not a single instance of severe hypoglycemia or diabetic ketoacidosis (DKA) in children using the Omnipod 5 system.